vinocrzy/woocommerce-gold-silver-price/README.md

 This plugin enables easily changing prices of Gold and Silver,Platinam products, based on their weigth/purity and the Gold and Silver,Platinam value.

-⚠️ Please notice that WooCommerce must be installed and active.
+:warning: Please notice that WooCommerce must be installed and active.

 ## Quick Installation ##